 - Outright purchases: buying enough points in one hit to redeem for the total cost of your travel immediately

-We cover the basics of buying and points and miles in some detail in our beginners guide.
+We cover the basics of buying and points and miles in some detail in our beginner’s guide.

 So we’ll set a target acquisition cost of no more than 2.5c per Qantas Point, just to add a filter.

-Buying points from the source – Qantas Top Ups
+Buying points from the source: Qantas Top-Ups

 Buying products and services with a side of bonus points from the transaction

-Now we come to some of the less conventional methods – here we’re looking to see if it’s possible to purchase products and services that also offer points.
+Here, we are looking to see if it is possible to purchase products and services that also offer points.
 This would either be for the sole purpose of earning points, or buying something you were going to buy anyway, but with bonus points on top.

 Buying products to resell

-That said, if you think you can make it work, the Qantas Online Mall, and probably ebay, would be first place to look for retailers that offer bonus points—especially during a bonus promo period.
+That said, if you think you can make it work, the Qantas Online Mall, and probably eBay, would be first place to look for retailers that offer bonus points—especially during a bonus promo period.

 Other options for earning points relatively quickly and easily by paying for them